Oscan language: The "Latin" alphabet

 When written in the Latin alphabet, the Oscan Z does not represent [ts] but instead [z], which is not written differently from [s] in the native alphabet.

 Transliteration

 When Oscan inscriptions are quoted, it is conventional to transliterate those in the "Oscan" alphabet into Latin boldface, those in the "Latin" alphabet into Latin italics, and those in the "Greek" alphabet into the modern Greek alphabet.
 Letters of all three alphabets are represented in lower case.

-History of sounds
+Phonology

 Vowels

 Vowels are regularly lengthened before ns and nct (in the latter of which the n is lost) and possibly before nf and nx as well.

-Anaptyxis, the development of a vowel between a liquid or nasal and another consonant, preceding or following, occurs frequently in Oscan; if the other (non-liquid/nasal) consonant precedes, the new vowel is the same as that of the preceding vowel.
-If the other consonant follows, the new vowel is the same as that of the following vowel.
+Anaptyxis, the development of a vowel between a liquid or nasal and another consonant, preceding or following, occurs frequently in Oscan; if the other (non-liquid/nasal) consonant precedes, the new vowel is the same as the preceding vowel.
+If the other consonant follows, the new vowel is the same as the following vowel.